Question

 Resume Experts • 10+ Years Experience

-The phrase "worked on" is one of the most overused and vague expressions on resumes.
-While it technically describes involvement in a project or task, it tells recruiters nothing about your actual contribution, level of responsibility, or impact.
+The phrase "worked on" is one of the most overused and vague expressions on resumes today.
+While it technically describes your involvement in a project or task, it tells recruiters nothing about your actual contribution, impact, or level of responsibility.
+This generic phrase makes you sound passive and fails to showcase the value you brought to your role.

-I've compiled powerful synonyms you can use instead of "worked on" that will make your resume stand out and clearly communicate your value to potential employers.
+I've compiled powerful synonyms you can use instead of "worked on" to make your resume more impactful and help you stand out to hiring managers.
+Each alternative is designed to showcase specific skills and achievements that employers value.

 Better Alternatives to Use Instead